salmanhaseeb/werq-ai-assessment/README.md

 This repository contains a mono repo with a frontend and backend for a job listing web application.
 The project is managed using Yarn.
 This README provides instructions on how to set up and run the project.

+# Pre-req

+In order to run this project, you must have follwoing:

+1. Node.js (>= v20)
+2. yarn
+3. Mongodb

 ## Setup and Installation

 Follow these steps to get the project up and running: